juaaju/portofolio/content/projects/project-5.md

 An innovative wearable device that translates sign language gestures into text/speech using machine learning and IoT technology.

 ## Overview
 A personal project developed for competition, combining hardware engineering with machine learning to create an accessible communication tool for the deaf and hard-of-hearing community.
+The final product just a functional prototype but not easy to wear.

 ## How It Works
 The glove uses flex sensors to detect finger positions and hand gestures, which are then processed by a trained SVM (Support Vector Machine) model to recognize and translate sign language into readable text or speech output.